 There are over 15,000 forensic laboratories or police science units in the United States and very few are accredited to International requirements.
 The Berks County District Attorney’s FSU is one of only three law enforcement laboratories (Philadelphia Police Department and PA State Police) in the Commonwealth of PA that has been awarded such a prestigious accreditation.

-In July of 2015, the FSU members led by Sergeant Robert Johnson started their climb towards International Organization Standards (ISO) of accreditation.
+In July of 2015, the FSU members led by Lt.
+Todd Trupp and Sergeant Robert Johnson started their climb towards International Organization Standards (ISO) of accreditation.
 They spent months of preparing, rewriting policies, establishing updated procedures, and implementing annual proficiency testing.
 During this demanding process they continued to balance the everyday functions of a fulltime forensic lab.

 On October 18th through the 20th of 2016, an on-site assessor review was conducted by an ANSI-ASQ accreditation team of inspectors.
 This final part of the accreditation process consisted of a review of the unit’s policies and procedures, and the examination of all of the areas of the laboratory where the FSU members operate.
 They inspected the equipment and interviewed all of the FSU staff members.
 They reviewed case logs, reports, several major cases, training records, personnel files and equipment manuals.
 Each FSU member was asked a series of questions to demonstrate proficiency in the field, as well as to demonstrate their ability to use assigned equipment.

 “By achieving accreditation, our forensic team is now recognized internationally for its integrity, reliability and technical competence.
 Additionally, they will better serve our constituents and strengthen the confidence of judicial authorities.
 This is an outstanding achievement.”